lighterio/plans/README.md

 The `response` property is used to respond to an HTTP request with a 500 error.
 This is done using the `error` property if present.

+## Thenable Objects

+A Thenable has methods that can be used to start new runs after the parent run has ended.

 ## API Methods

 The plans module returns an object with several methods for setting defaults